MichaelCurrin/code-cookbook/recipes/shell/ssh/keys.md

 ## Add key to SSH agent

-Note that may not be necessary if the agent is already running and if you are using the default SSH key name.
+Note that may _not_ be necessary - if the agent is already running and if you are using the default SSH key name.

 ### 1. Start agent